jeroenwijdemans/lexicon-dnsimple/README.md

  - dehydration config for DNSimple needs
  - domains.txt with my domains
  - dehydration hooks.sh with lexicon implementation extended with auth-token

-# Handling certificates

-TODO handle certificates

-After the Dockerfile is run, you end up with a number of certificates.
-I use Kubernetes and add these to the ConfigMap